 The Paediatric and Neonatal team work with our maternity staff, also providing transitional care.
 This is for those babies who are well but born early between 35 weeks and before 37 weeks, or those who may need extra treatment but appear well.
 This care is provided on the maternity ward where babies may need extra help with feeding, or medication such as antibiotics, providing this service helps to keep mothers and babies together.

-You can contact Clinical Lead, Dr Rubin or Senior Sister, Paula Bettinson by telephoning 01553 613730.
+You can contact Clinical Lead, Dr Rewitzky or Senior Sister, Paula Bettinson by telephoning 01553 613730.

 The following site(s) may also be of interest to you: